Medical Policy: 08.03.01

-Sensory integration therapy may be considered a component of cognitive rehabilitation, sensory integration is considered separately.
+Sensory integration therapy may be billed as a component of cognitive rehabilitation, sensory integration is considered separately.
 See medical policy 08.03.04

 Cognitive rehabilitation may be considered medically necessary in the rehabilitation of patients with cognitive impairment following a stroke or moderate to severe traumatic brain injury in addition to these conditions, all of the following criteria must be met:

 - The service must be ordered by the attending physician and be part of a written plan of care; and